 The outcome of preclinical studies and early clinical trials may not be predictive of the success of later clinical trials, and interim results of clinical trials do not necessarily predict success in the results of completed clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials after achieving positive results in earlier development, and we could face similar setbacks.
 The design of a clinical trial can determine whether its results will support approval of a product and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
 In addition, preclinical and clinical data are often susceptible to varying interpretations and analyses.
 Many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain regulatory approval for their product candidates.
-Even if we complete clinical development of MGTA-145, MGTA-456 or any other product candidates, there can be no assurance that the FDA, EMA, or other regulatory authorities will approve MGTA-145, MGTA-456 or any other product candidates for marketing.
+Even if we complete clinical development of MGTA-145 or any other product candidates, there can be no assurance that the FDA, EMA, or other regulatory authorities will approve MGTA-145 or any other product candidates for marketing.
+Additionally, as of June 2020, the FDA noted it is continuing to ensure timely reviews of applications for medical products during the COVID-19 pandemic in line with its user fee performance goals, however, the FDA may not be able to continue its current pace and approval timelines could be extended, including where a pre-approval inspection or an inspection of clinical sites is required and, due to the COVID-19 pandemic and travel restrictions, the FDA is unable to complete such required inspections during the review period.
+In 2020, several companies announced receipt of complete response letters due to the FDA's inability to complete required inspections for their applications.